The list of Government measures supporting Business. Last update September 21, 2020.

 COVID III loan program approved.

 The Government approved the COVID III loan program.
 The program allocates CZK 150 billion for state guarantees on loans to approximately 150,000 entrepreneurs and companies.
 The Czech-Moravian Guarantee and Development Bank will be the guarantee institute.
 The government estimates that CMZRB will be able to guarantee loans for up to CZK 500 billion in total.
 Commercial banks, which will give the loans, have not given an estimate in the amount or number of loans COVID III will cover.
 CMZRB signed cooperation contracts with the interested commercial banks on May 28.
+The program is planned to be run until December 2020.

 COVID Praha support for Prague SMEs.